matt-e0/CubeSat-Fault-Tolerant-Control/Control Theory/README.md

 # Adaptive Sliding Mode Controller Design

 The at heart of the system is the Adaptive Sliding Mode Controller (ASMC).
-ASMC was chosen over traditional control methods due the requirement of fault-tolerance for the attitude control system.
+ASMC was chosen over traditional control methods due the requirements of fault-tolerance for the attitude control system.

 ## Passive VS Active Fault Isolation